Strategic Plan 2020-2030

 One of the most important things that any institution can do on its continued journey to greatness is to form a comprehensive plan describing how it intends to get there.
 Once a plan is developed, it must be effectively and clearly communicated to its entire constituency – in our case, our families, faculty, staff, alumni, and friends.
 As we began to formulate this plan, it was clear that the collective goal for all segments of our school family was to continue The First Academy’s rise as a leader in spiritual formation, institutional stability, and scholastic excellence.

-Throughout the rest of this school year, our team will be working to fine-tune and develop all of the elements of this plan and more detail will be added to the “big ideas” that you will see in the information below.
-I look forward to sharing the full completed Strategic Plan with you near the beginning of the 2023-2024 school year.
+Our team will be working to fine-tune and develop all of the elements of this plan and more detail will be added to the “big ideas” that you will see in the information below.

 In recent years, God has blessed The First Academy abundantly.
-In the midst of a global pandemic, our school community has become stronger than ever.
-The servant leadership of our students, staff, parents, and alumni has shined a light in some times that often seemed dark.
+Our school community has become stronger than ever.
+The servant leadership of our students, staff, parents, and alumni has shined a light in our Central Florida community.
 Our Varsity Baseball Team brought home the FHSAA Class 3A State Championship for the first time in school history, the Fine Arts department hosted A Night to Remember at the Dr. Phillips Center, being the first school to host an event of that magnitude at the prominent facility, and the Class of 2021 boasted 44 AP Scholars and 20 thirteen-year seniors.
-Enrollment is strong and we are at Wait Pool for nearly every grade in the Lower School as well as in rising 6th grade for the 2022-2023 school year.
-Our alumni are returning to TFA as parents themselves, and we now have 55 (and growing!) second-generation students.
+Enrollment is strong and we are at Wait Pool for nearly every grade 2023-2024 school year.
+Our alumni are returning to TFA as parents themselves, and we now have 65 (and growing!) second-generation students.
 Since 2010, our graduates have earned more than $100 million in scholarship offers, and 29 students have earned National Merit recognition.
 In addition, we have completed the Cramer Family Field House, the covered walkways, the Gather space, and the Royal Kitchen & Eatery.

 The path is open for The First Academy to accomplish even more.
 From cultivating the concept of entrepreneurship within our students to strengthening and enhancing our chapel programming, there is much that we plan to do.
 I am excited to see what God will do on our campus in the next decade.
 In every facet of our institution, I believe the best is yet to come for The First Academy.